annamthomas/work-notes/MultiDataDependentExitVectorization.rst

   print(y_phi)

-“General” vs. “Simple” approaches
+“Full Predication” vs. “Early Exit” approaches
 ----------------------------------

 There are 5 focus areas that have been discussed in regard to dd-exiting loops vectorization: predication, live outs, hoistability, speculatability and cost modeling.
 Let’s see what it will take to support each of them for both approaches.

-“General” vs. “Simple”: Predication
+“Full Predication” vs. “Early Exit”: Predication
    One of the main differences is how predication should be handled.
-The “general” approach requires full predication.
+The “full predication” approach requires predication.
 Fortunately, current implementation already has support for the predication.

-“General” vs. “Simple”: Hoistability
-  Hoist safety analysis is the same in both cases and it has already been implemented in other part of the compiler.
+“Full Predication” vs. “Early Exit”: Hoistability Hoist safety analysis is the same in both cases and it has already been implemented in other part of the compiler.

-“General” vs. “Simple”: Speculatability
-  Despite apparent similarity there is one important difference between the approaches.
-Namely, in the “simplified” approach, it is always safe to exit vector loop earlier and continue with the scalar loop.
+“Full Predication” vs. “Early Exit”: Speculatability Despite apparent similarity there is one important difference between the approaches.
+Namely, in the “early exit” approach, it is always safe to exit vector loop earlier and continue with the scalar loop.
 That gives us an opportunity to insert extra guards that were not present in the original loop to prove speculation safety.
 Let us consider the example about indirect_memory_access_ once again.
 Assume, ‘b’ is provenly dereferenceable in the range from 0 to M. Then all we need to do is to simply guard ‘b[x]’ by checking that x is in the range from 0 to M condition.
 If we can prove that M == K then c1 can be eliminated from the later guard.

 .. code::